 MAPS AND HOW TO GET TO Westfield Friends Church: You can get there from anywhere in the world!
 Click here to see maps and to obtain driving directions from just about anywhere!

 HISTORY & LOCAL ATTRACTIONS/EVENTS:

 Origins - Westfield, IN: Westfield was founded on May 6, 1834, by North Carolina Quakers—Asa Bales, Ambrose Osborne and Simon Moon.
 It is believed that the town was planned as a stop on the Underground Railroad with many families of the Religious Society of Friends and the Wesleyan Methodist Church supporting the cause.
 When the laws against aiding escaped slaves were made harsher, part of the Westfield Quaker Friends Meeting House split into the Anti-Slavery Friends meeting.
 Westfield was incorporated as a town in 1848.
 The Union High Academy Historic

 District was listed on the National Register of Historic Places in 1995.
 This information is from Wikipedia.

 Origins - Hamilton County, IN: The land containing Hamilton County was brought into the possession

 of the United States by the Treaty of St. Mary's in 1818.
 William Conner was the first white settler in the county.
 In the summer of 1822, after realizing there were enough settlers in the area, Conner and other settlers applied to the Indiana Legislature for a charter authorizing them to become a separate and independent county under Indiana law.
 The application was presented to the Legislature at the 1822-23 session and the act was passed and approved by the governor on January 8, 1823.
 The act took effect on the first Monday in April (April 7), 1823.
 The County Commissioners first met on May 5, 1823, at the

-The April issue of the Stanley News also has the registration form.
+The January & April issues of the Stanley News also have the registration form.